Jackson-Vieira/TDD/apps/tdd-by-example-kent-beck/src/bank_system/README.md

      1. Enhance the `withdraw` method to check for overdraft conditions.
      2. Write tests to validate that overdraft protection is working as expected.

+9. **Bank account security code**
+    - As an account holder, I want set a code to allow operations in my account, and secure save this code.
+    - Tasks:
+        - Add a secutiry code in `BankAccount` passed by the user, and save this code encrypted in database.

 ## Future Features
 - The system should allow users to close their accounts.